-Day nine – to the Capital of the Highlands.
+Day Ten – to the Capital of the Highlands.

-Take your time over a hearty breakfast this morning, before you’re dropped at Plockton station to catch your train along the North Highland Line to Inverness, with your next base a short taxi ride from the centre.
+A fine Highland breakfast this morning set you up for your next rail adventure.
+A member of hotel staff will transfer you to Plockton station in time to catch your train along the beautiful North Highland Line to Inverness, with your next base a short taxi ride from the centre.

 Your accommodation in Inverness

-Day ten – Fall in Love with Loch Ness
+Day Eleven – Fall in Love with Loch Ness

-Day eleven – Begin Your Journey South and Arrive in Edinburgh
+Day Twelve – Begin Your Journey South and Arrive in Edinburgh

 Time to board the train once more this morning, for another of Scotland’s must-see scenic lines from Inverness to Scotland’s capital, Edinburgh.